Fort Myers Mighty Mussels: History

 The team received only nine players from the Indians for the 1989 season and had to scramble to find players like pitcher Longo Garcia who was released by the San Francisco Giants organization having been a tenth round draft pick.
 Jim Gattis was named manager by April 1989.

 The Miracle were sold again a year later to the Marv Goldklang Group.
 Mike Veeck (son of Hall of Fame inductee Bill Veeck, and author of the book, Fun is Good) also became part owner of the organization while Murray and Buffett still maintained their shares as well.

 In 1990, the team moved again, playing its home games at Pompano Beach Municipal Stadium.
 The team spent two seasons in Pompano Beach with future big league skipper Fredi González at the helm.

-In 1992, with the impending arrival of MLB's Florida Marlins, the Goldklang Group returned the Miracle to Fort Myers.
+In 1992, with the impending arrival of MLB's Florida Marlins, the Goldklang Group relocated the Miracle to Fort Myers.
 The Miracle operated as a co-op club with the Minnesota Twins that season, and became a full Twins affiliate a year later.
-The current Player Development Contract runs through 2018.

-In December 2019, the franchise announced that it would be rebrand ahead of the 2020 season and become known as the Fort Myers Mighty Mussels.
+In December 2019, the franchise announced that it would be rebranded ahead of the 2020 season and become known as the Fort Myers Mighty Mussels.

+In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Mighty Mussels were organized into the Low-A Southeast at the Low-A classification.
+In 2022, the Low-A Southeast became known as the Florida State League, the name historically used by the regional circuit prior to the 2021 reorganization, and was reclassified as a Single-A circuit.